Hame-daani/Algorithms/Divide_and_Conqure/Fibonachi/ReadMe.md

 # Fibonachi

+Import **matplotlib** library for visualazing.

 ```python
 import matplotlib.pyplot as plt
 ```

-Define a decorator to count function calls.
+Define a **decorator** to **count function calls**.

+It count how many times function with certain value will be called when calcuting for example 10th Fibonachi.

 ```python